Alex-Maina-Mwangi/article-reader/README.md

 In a nutshell this script iterates through a list of PMCID numbers and reads fulltext XML and extract the study site data and finally loads this data neatly into an excel file.

-# What is a PMCID number
+# What is a PMCID number?

 According to the US National Institutes of Health, a PMCID number otherwise known in full as "PubMed Central Identifier," is a unique identification number assigned to a full-text scientific article deposited in the PubMed Central (PMC) database,